zakrocki-gabriella/GU-ANLY-580-FALL-2021/labs/lab-06/lab-06.md

     ```
     # Query results go here

+    I was unable to get the ARC application to finish sending.
+There was no body content type field.

     ```

 **Note for Windows users**: Virtex does not run on Windows (because it requires uvloop which unfortunately does not support Windows).
 As an alternative, you can run this on your machine using [Docker](https://docs.docker.com/desktop/windows/install/).
 Once you have docker installed, execute the following commands from within the `GU-ANLY-580/labs/lab-06` folder: